Mageshwaran18/Interview_Prep/CS_Fundamentals/DBMS.md

 - Define the terms in the Relational model

     - Tables - Relations.
-    - Row - Tubles / record.
+    - Row - Tuples / record.
     - Column - Attribute.
     - Domain - What are the types of data that column can hold.
     - Degree - No of columns in the table.